Riley-Day syndrome is an inherited disorder that affects nerves throughout the body.

 Riley-Day syndrome is passed down through families (inherited).
 A person must inherit a copy of the defective gene from each parent to develop the condition.

-This condition is seen most often in people of Eastern European Jewish ancestry (Ashkenazi Jews).
-The disease is caused by a change (mutation) of the IKBKAP gene on chromosome 9.
+This condition occurs most often in people of Eastern European Jewish ancestry (Ashkenazi Jews).
+It is caused by a change (mutation) to a gene.
 It is rare in the general population.

 - Decrease in sense of taste